bdarcus/csl-next/README.md

   <dd>Converts the YAML example(s) to JSON.</dd>
 </dl>

+See also `package.json`, for other options.

 ## FAQ

 ### Why?

 At a high level CSL 1.0 is an XML DSL that sets some context-dependent parameters and provides templates for inline and block formatting of lists (citations and bibliographies respectively).

+But it has two limitations.

+First, the template model is pretty complex, and so difficult for users and developers alike.

-But it has no method for extension, so any change in behavior requires changes in the XML model, and often, by extension, the styles, and the input schema.
+Second, it has no method for extension, so any change in behavior requires changes in the XML model, and often, by extension, the styles, and the input schema.
 Given the diversity of software implementations and thousands of styles, and the fact that much of the labor to maintain all this comes from time-strapped individuals, the lack of extensibility enforces a large degree of inertia that we need to address.

 This is one idea on how we might do that, then.